Use HostPath volumes

 1. Create a file named pv-pvc-hostpath.yaml.

-This example creates a PV that points to the /data directory of the host node, a PVC that requests the storage, and a pod that uses the PVC.
+Creates a PV pointing to the host's /data directory, a PVC that requests the storage, and a pod that uses the PVC.

 # --- PersistentVolume definition ---